Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

 \begin{theorem}[\cite{Tho85}, \cite{TT90}, \cite{CMNN}] For $G$ a finite group and $R \to R'$ a $G$-Galois extension, the natural comparison map $L_{T(1)} K(R) \to (L_{T(1)}K(R'))^{hG}$ is an equivalence. \end{theorem}

-Thus, the $K$-theory of an ordinary commutative ring has no chromatic information beyond height one, and the localization to height one is well-behaved in its descent properties.\footnote{In fact, the height one theory is even better-behaved than suggested by Theorem \ref{galoisdescthm}: under mild finiteness hypotheses, the Galois descent can be upgraded to an \'etale hyperdescent result, which leads to a descent spectral sequence from \'etale cohomology to $T(1)$-local $K$-theory as produced by \cite{Tho85, TT90}.
-Furthermore, one knows that under such conditions, the map $K(R; \mathbb{Z}_p) \to L_{T(1)} K(R)$ is an equivalence in high enough degrees, i.e., one has the Lichtenbaum--Quillen conjecture, thanks to the work of Voevodsky--Rost, cf.~\cite{RO06, CM19} for accounts.
-However we will not touch on these more advanced aspects in this paper.}
+Thus, the $K$-theory of an ordinary commutative ring has no chromatic information beyond height one, and the localization to height one is well-behaved in its descent properties.
+In fact, $T(1)$-local $K$-theory is even better-behaved than suggested by Theorem \ref{galoisdescthm}: under mild finiteness hypotheses, the Galois descent can be upgraded to an \'etale hyperdescent result, which leads to a descent spectral sequence from \'etale cohomology to $T(1)$-local $K$-theory as produced by \cite{Tho85, TT90}.
+Furthermore, one knows that under such conditions, the map $K(R; \mathbb{Z}_p) \to L_{T(1)} K(R)$ from $p$-adic $K$-theory to its $T(1)$-localization is an equivalence in high enough degrees, i.e., one has the Lichtenbaum--Quillen conjecture, thanks to the work of Voevodsky--Rost, cf.~\cite{RO06, CM19} for accounts.
+However, we will not touch on these more advanced aspects in this paper.

 Moving from ordinary rings to more general ring spectra, Ausoni--Rognes suggested that the above two theorems should fit into a broader ``redshift'' philosophy in algebraic $K$-theory, \cite{AR02, AR}.
 For an $\mathbb{E}_1$-ring spectrum $R$, one expects that taking algebraic $K$-theory increases the ``chromatic complexity'' of $R$ by one.
 In the setting of \Cref{Mithm}, the Eilenberg--MacLane spectrum $HR$ has no chromatic information at heights $\geq 1$, while the result states that $K(R) = K(HR)$ has no chromatic information at heights $\geq 2$; furthermore, \Cref{galoisdescthm} and its refinement to hyperdescent control the height one information very precisely.